rangel-ufsc/PyHBSIM/README.md

 - [ ] move integration to transient analysis
 - [ ] review log messages to see if the type make sense (info, warning, error)
 - [ ] exception handling instead of all the ifs and elses
-- [ ] check at the top of each YalRF.add_device() call if the device name already exists in the netlist
+- [ ] check at the top of each PyHBSim.add_device() call if the device name already exists in the netlist
 - [ ] check if the netlist has at least one purposely placed gnd node
 - [ ] subcircuit support
 - [ ] remove devices from netlist